Naturally Balanced Veterinary Services - Green Bay Animal Chirporactic and Acupuncture

 What are those amazing dog treats?

-Most of our canine patients are crazy for the duck treats we carry.
+Most of our canine friends are crazy for the duck treats Dr. Patty carries around.
 They are Orijen’s Free Run Duck treats and can be found at most major retailers.
 We also have freeze dried beef liver treats on hand.

 What were those CBD brands you recommended?